dsolesvik/library/docs/aerodrome/doha-hamad/gmc.md

 Aircraft parked at Apron 5 shall be instructed to face either North or South depending on their assigned departure runway onto K. Aircraft parked on stands 551 to 564 shall be instructed to face west onto Y.

 ### 3.2.16 Apron 6
-Aircraft parked at Apron 6 shall be instructed to face either North or South depending on their assigned departure runway onto S2 or S4.
+Aircraft parked at Apron 6 shall be instructed to face south onto S2 or S4 when departing from runway 34L.
+For departures from runway 34R, they should face north.

+For departures from runways 16L or 16R, aircraft should face north onto S2 or S4.

 ## 3.3 Departure taxi procedures
 ### 3.3.1 General departure taxi procedures